Author Guidelines

 THE REVIEWING PROCESS

-Articles submitted to the journal are subject to the following review procedure: Review by the editorial panel in terms of general suitability for the journal.
+Peer review assists the editors in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+First, articles submitted to the journal are reviewed by the editorial panel in terms of general suitability for the journal.
 Selected articles are then subject to a double blind review process.
-Reviewed articles are accepted, revised or rejected on the basis of the recommendations of reviewers.
 Revised articles are reviewed both by the editor and the original reviewers.

 ISSUES OF LANGUAGE